German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 The Dative Case (Dativ) — The Indirect Object

 The dative case (Dativ, 3.
-Fall, also called the Wem-Fall) marks the indirect object — the person or thing that receives or benefits from an action.
+Fall, the Wem-Fall) marks the indirect object — who receives or benefits from an action.
 Ask: Wem?
-(To whom? / For whom?).
-Read the full guide: dative case in German.
+(To/for whom?).
+Full guide: the dative case.

 In the dative, all articles change: der → dem, die → der, das → dem, die (plural) → den.
-Also, plural nouns add -n if they don’t already end in one (die Kinder → den Kindern).
-This makes the dative the case with the most article changes.
+Plural nouns also add -n if they don’t already end in one (die Kinder → den Kindern).

-Note: Der Kunde is a special noun that follows the N-Deklination pattern — it adds -n in all cases except the nominative singular.
+Note: der Kunde follows the N-Deklination — it adds -n in every case except the nominative singular.

 Dative Prepositions

-Memory Trick: Learn this rhyme: “Aus, außer, bei, mit, nach, seit, von, zu — always need the dative, through and through!”
+Memory Trick: Learn the rhyme “Aus, außer, bei, mit, nach, seit, von, zu — always need the dative, through and through!”

 Examples: Ich fahre mit dem Bus.
 (I take the bus.) — Sie kommt aus der Schweiz.
 (She comes from Switzerland.) — Er wohnt bei seiner Mutter.
 (He lives with his mother.)